Joe4evr/Discord.Addons/src/Discord.Addons.Trivia/README.md

 ```
 Answers are compared ignoring capital letters, so users won't
 have to remember to case their answers properly.
+(They will, however, need to able to spell correctly.)

 In order to add the service to the client, call the extension method on `CommandService`:
 ```cs